wp-plugins/wp-post-styling/readme.txt

 1. Select the library style from the drop down, leaving the style textarea blank.
 1. Update or post the new document.

 A newly-selected style from the style library will always overwrite any previous hand-written styles.
 If you wish to alter the library styles for a specific page, you can do this in the textarea after you've saved the page with the style library template.
-Editing your templates will have no impact on previously saved post-specific styles.
+Editing your saved stylesheets will have no impact on previously saved post-specific styles.

+Note: custom styles will not be included on archive pages; only on single post/Page views.

+Translating my plug-ins is always appreciated.
+Visit <a href="http://translate.joedolson.com">my translations site</a> to start getting your language into shape!

 == Changelog ==

+= 1.2.5 =

+* Revised style editing layout to increase text box for editing custom styles.
+* Bug fixes: removed PHP notices.

 = 1.2.4 =